Ruger Max 9 Review: Budget Friendly CCW!

 The Ruger Max 9 comes with a flush fit 10-round magazine and a slightly longer 12-round magazine, giving you a capacity of 12+1 rounds of 9mm Luger.

-Is the Ruger Max 9 optics-ready?
+Is the Ruger Max 9 a good concealed carry pistol?

 Ruger Max 9 Starter Pack